All major tax inventives and subsidies you need to be aware of when starting a business in France.

 Young Innovative Enterprise and research tax credit : the accumulated tax savings

-Not only can the subsidiary of a foreign company acquire Young Innovative Enterprise but it can also accumulate it with the research tax credit under certains conditions.
+The Young Innovative Enterprise Enterprise is a status that the subsidiary of a foreign company can accumulate with the research tax credit under certain conditions.
 See the example below.

 An example of savings Young Innovative Enterprise status and CIR